-We’re aiming to dress the whole town with pennants and everyone is welcome to contribute.
+The whole town will be dressed with pennants and everyone is welcome to contribute.
 Can’t you just see them – on the railings, on the ferries, around the Bandstand.
-It’s ambitious, so we’re hoping that individuals (in town or up country!) and local groups will get involved; all ideas and all levels will make it a proper community venture.
+It’s ambitious; individuals (in town or up country!) and local groups are involved; all ideas and all levels are making

 This is what we need :